justunsix/debezium-tests/strimzi-kafka-connect-eventhubs/README.md

 # Streaming Change Data Capture (CDC) changes to Azure Event Hubs using Strimzi and Debezium on Redhat Openshift

 Demo on how to set up a change data capture flow using [Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about), MS SQL, and [Debezium](https://debezium.io/).
-Debezium is deployed in a container using the Strimzi Kakfa Connect base image to used within Openshift.
+Debezium is deployed in a container using the Strimzi Kafka Connect base image to used within Openshift.

 This technology can be used where you want to stream database change events (create/update/delete operations in database tables) for processing.
 Debezium can use change data capture features available in different databases and gives a set of Kafka Connect connectors that takes row-level changes in database table(s) and can make them into event streams that are then sent to Apache Kafka.

-Demo and files are based on a split from this github repository [strimzi-kafka-connect-eventhubs](https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs)
+Demo and files are based on a split from this GitHub repository [strimzi-kafka-connect-eventhubs](https://github.com/lenisha/aks-tests/tree/master/oshift/strimzi-kafka-connect-eventhubs)

 ## Table of contents